parallella/pal/README.md

 ----------------------------------------------------------------------
 ##Why?
-As hard as we tried we could not find libraries that were a perfect fit for our design criteria.
-There a a number of projects and commercial products that offer most of the functionality of PAL but all of the existing offerings were either far too bulky or had the wrong license.
-In essence, the goal of the PAL effort is to provide extensions to the standard set of C libraries to address the trend towards massive multi-processor parallelism and SIMD computing.
+Any sane and informed person knows that the future of all of computing is massively parallel.
+Unfortunately the energy needed to escape the current "von Neumann potential well" seems to be approaching infinity.
+The legacy programming stack is so effective and so easy to use that developers and companies simply cannot afford to choose a better (parallel) solution.
+To make parallel computing ubiqutous we need to rewrite the whole stack from scratch, including: algorithms, run-times, standard libraries, and applications.
+The goal of the PAL project is to establish the lowest layer a this brave new parallel programming stack.

 ##Design Goals

-* **Fast** (Super fast..but not always safe)
+* **Fast** (Super fast but no "belt AND suspenders")
-* **Compact** (as small as possible to fit with processors that have less than <<32KB of RAM)
+* **Compact** (Small enough to work for memory limited processors with <32KB RAM)
-* **Scalable** (thread and data scalable, limited only by the amount of local memory)
+* **Scalable** (Thread and data scalable)
-* **Portable across platforms** (deployable across different ISAs and system architectures)
+* **Portable** (Portable acress ISAs and system arcitectures)
-* **Permissive license** (Apache 2.0 license to maximize overall use)
+* **Permissive** (Apache 2.0 license to maximize industry adoption)

 ##License
 The PAL source code is licensed under the Apache License, Version 2.0.